 Legal Status of VPNs in China

-Although there is no specific law against VPNs, China’s policies on the Internet are crouched in terms that give it a wide scope of powers.
+Although there is no specific law against VPNs, China’s policies on the Internet are couched in terms that give it a wide scope of powers.
 As an example of it, we first examined a small segment of a white paper released by the Chinese government in 2010.

 Since then the country has solidified regulations into what it calls the Cyber Security Law (CSL), effective June 2017.
-Both documents are extremely long and particularly vague (in context of Internet terminology).
+Both documents are extremely long and particularly vague (in the context of Internet terminology).

 Increased Crackdown on Non-approved VPN Providers

 Since then the country has stepped up efforts to wipe out VPN use in the country.
 To date, we have noted that a number of service providers including IPVanish openly state that their services no longer work in the country.

 In more recent times, the country has leveraged the Coronavirus pandemic to crack down on VPNs even more.
 Users in the country have been noting that even top VPN brands have stopped working during this period.

 The main issue with VPNs from my standpoint is that while users understand basically what they do, a failure to understand the finer implications of each service can result in consequences.
 For example, failing to learn the roots of a service provider.